ccmbioinfo/FORCAST/README.md

 ## Troubleshooting

-If you encounter issues installing or using FORCAST, raise a GitHub Issue or send an email to hillary(dot)elrick(at)sickkids(dot)ca
+If you encounter issues installing or using FORCAST, raise a GitHub issue or start a GitHub discussion.